-When you purchase a property there are two main ways to determine the ownership.
-It is not a simple question as to which category of ownership you choose and choosing the incorrect or inappropriate one can have major implications in death, changes of ownership or in the event of a breakdown between the ownership relationship.
+When you purchase a property, there are two primary ways to determine ownership: as joint tenants or as tenants in common.
+It is not a simple question to determine which category of ownership to choose, and selecting the incorrect or inappropriate one can have significant implications in the event of death, changes in ownership, or a breakdown in the ownership relationship.

 What is a Joint Tenant?

-Put simply it means that the owners or “registered proprietor” (generally two but can be more) own the property jointly.
+Simply put, it means that the owners or “registered proprietor” (generally two but can be more) own the property jointly.
 Should either of the “registered proprietors die, then the property is automatically transferred to the surviving registered proprietor(s).
+In other words, the property does not become a part of the deceased’s estate.
+This can, in some cases, mean that the executor does not have to go through probate or letters of administration, depending on the size of the estate.

-This is common with married couples as the ownership will pass to the surviving spouse.
+This is common among married couples, as ownership will pass to the surviving spouse.

 What is a tenant in common?

-It means that the owners or “registered proprietor” own a shares in the property.
-The shares do not have to be even for instance 50/50, 70/30 or any combination the registered proprietors like as long as it adds up to 100%.
-On the death of a registered proprietor, the ‘share’ forms apart of the deceased’s estate and must be determined by an existing will or estate legislation.
+It means that the owners or “registered proprietor” own shares in the property.
+The shares do not have to be even, for instance, 50/50, 70/30, or any combination, as long as they add up to 100%.
+On the death of a registered proprietor, the ‘share’ forms part of the deceased’s estate and must be determined by an existing will or estate legislation.

-This is more common where parties have contributed unequal shares in the property and the owners want that to be reflected in ownership or where a relationship is new or a blended family as it is easier to dispose of ownership under this form.
+This is more common where parties have contributed unequal shares in the property and the owners want that to be reflected in the ownership, or where a relationship is new or a blended family, as it is easier to dispose of ownership under this form.

 You should always consider the financial and tax implications of either and consult your financial advisors.